Sanibel Island Vacation Rentals

 Lighthouse Beach Park

 This beach is located on Sanibel’s eastern tip and features a majestic and picturesque lighthouse built in 1884.
-If you need some shade, Lighthouse Beach Park has a few big trees you can use to seek refuge from the hot Florida sun.
+If you need some shade, Lighthouse Beach Park has a few big trees under which you can seek refuge from the hot Florida sun.
 Take a dip in the warm Gulf water, enjoy a picnic, go for a walk and watch the waves, or try a watersport like sailing, kayaking or parasailing.
 Pets are also welcome.

 Gulfside City Park Beach (Algiers)